Martinsos/edlib/README.md

 * NW: Global alignment (Needleman-Wunsch).
       Appropriate for aligning two sequences of similar length.
 * SHW: Semi-global alignment.
 Gap at query end is not penalized.
-       Appropriate for aligning prefix to sequence.
+       Appropriate for aligning prefix(query) to sequence(target).
 * HW: Semi-global alignment.
 Gap at query start and gap at query end are not penalized.
-      Appropriate for aligning read to sequence.
+      Appropriate for aligning read(query) to sequence(target)
+      (read is sequence obtained by reading part of larger sequence).

 #### Usage